-Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that the Company had continuing losses during the year ended September 30, 2015 and a cumulative deficit as at September 30, 2015.
-These conditions along with other matters set forth in Note 1 indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that Emerita Resources Corp. had continuing losses during the year ended September 30, 2016 and a working capital deficit as at September 30, 2016.
+These conditions along with other matters set forth in Note 1 indicate the existence of a material uncertainty that may cast significant doubt about Emerita Resources Corp.'s ability to continue as a going concern.